 Urbanization is an undeniable trend.
 As the researchers have recently provided data in several publications, more than half of the world’s population will live in cities by 2040-2050 timeframe.
-In other words, the population of the cities will increase from 3.8 billion of today’s population to 7 billion by then; almost doubling today’s population in the cities.
+In other words, the population of the cities will increase from 3.8 billion of today’s population to 7 billion by then, almost doubling today’s population in the cities.

 Such a pace of urbanization and the mobility of consumers create a challenge for today’s cities.
-On one hand, cities must meet the challenges presented by urbanization with respect to the housing, food chain, education, healthcare, transportation, and jobs.
+On the one hand, cities must meet the challenges presented by urbanization concerning housing, food chain, education, healthcare, transportation, and jobs.
 On the other hand, they need to enhance the living experiences of its citizens economically and equitably so that they choose to stay.
 These challenges are complex and pivotal for the survival and sustainability of the communities around the world.
 These challenges require innovation and collaboration at the global scale.
 Cities that can properly manage these two challenges will increase their global economic competitiveness and sustainability.

 At Sente, we believe that these challenges are and should be at the center of our work.
-Our purpose is to seek innovators around the world that are working on these problems, utilizing emerging and rapidly developing technologies like sensors, new materials, new communication technologies, machine learning, artificial intelligence, augmented reality, to name a few.
+Our purpose is to seek innovators around the world that are working on these problems, utilizing emerging and rapidly developing technologies like sensors, new materials, communication technologies, machine learning, artificial intelligence, augmented reality, to name a few.
 If we can help them scale their solutions successfully, they can solve these problems or contribute to the solutions for them.

 There is no other Earth that we know of, yet.
 Therefore, we are together facing challenges that are materially important to all of us.
 This is why we need to think about how we can enable collaboration among public stakeholders like municipalities, entrepreneurs, corporations, and investors like family offices and venture funds.
 This view has shaped our operating model and the way we provide our services.
 We bring these stakeholders to the same table and facilitate a focused pursuit of solutions for such problems.